 The service continues to flourish thanks to the dedication of the team of counsellors, trustees and staff and we remain ever grateful to the funders who have supported this service.
 With many people accessing the service over the years, the work Christine began in 1991 continues to benefit survivors of rape and childhood sexual abuse in the community we serve.

-We also offer Pre-Trial Therapy to any clients who are going through a criminal investigation.
+We cover issues including childhood abuse, child sexual exploitation, trafficking, sex workers and online abuse We also offer Pre-Trial Therapy to any clients who are going through a criminal investigation.

 The Birchall Trust agree to support all survivors of sexual violence unless they are under investigation or have been convicted of any sexual offence.